thatejguy/thatejguy/README.md

 - writing a story about a girl 🌕
 - making stuff in blender 🚀
 - procrastinating my code 💔
-- tinkering with linux 🐧
+- tinkering with computers 🌀 & linux 🐧

 <!--
 **thatejguy/thatejguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.